com3014-group9/com3014_meowstagram/README.md

 - `sudo make start-all` - start the app
 - `sudo make stop-all` - stop the app once you are done with it

+Once the app is running, it can be accessed at `http://localhost:4173/`

 To target individual services, the following additional `make` targets are provided:
 - `make build-auth`
 - `make start-auth`